lorosanu/lorosanu.github.io/_pages/experience.md

 - Period: Dec 2012 - Feb 2016
 - Project: [RAPSODIE](http://www.erocca.com/rapsodie/rapsodie/), Speech recognition as a communication aid for deaf and hearing impaired people
 - Mission: This thesis aimed to study, deepen and enrich the extraction of lexical and para-lexical information from speech in order to help communication with deaf and hearing impaired people.
 Regarding the lexical modeling, we focused on optimizing the choice of lexical units defining the vocabulary and the associated language model; we then proposed the use of a hybrid language model combining words with syllables.
 Another focus was on adding new words into the language model; we proposed and evaluated a new approach based on a principle of similarity between words (words having similar neighbor distributions).
 Regarding the extraction of para-lexical information, we focused mainly on the detection of questions and statements, using prosodic and linguistic information.
-- Technical environment: Linux, Perl, Shell Script, Gnuplot, LaTeX, Git, distributed computing platform
+- Technical environment: Perl, Shell Script, Gnuplot, LaTeX, Git, distributed computing platform, Linux
 - Keywords: speech recognition, embedded system, hybrid language model, out-of-vocabulary words, similar words, question detection

 <figure class="third">